 Frequently Asked Questions

 The priority filing date is the date set by a university by which the federal processor must receive your financial aid application for priority consideration for financial aid.
-At MSU-Northern, the priority filing date is April 15th of the year for which you are applying for financial aid.
-So if you are applying for financial aid for the 2013-2014 school year, your FAFSA should reach the federal processor by April 15, 2013 to be considered for the greatest amount of available financial aid.
+At MSU-Northern, the priority filing date is in February of the year for which you are applying for financial aid.

 YES!
-You must reapply for financial aid each year by completing the next year's Free Application for Federal Student Aid.
+You must reapply for financial aid each year by completing the next year's Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
 Note that your eligibility for financial aid may change significantly, especially if you have a different number of family members in college.
 Renewal of your financial aid package also depends on your making satisfactory academic progress toward a degree, such as earning a minimum number of credits and achieving a minimum GPA.

 - Be properly admitted or currently enrolled in a degree-granting or certificate program.

 - Be enrolled at least half-time to receive aid for most programs.